Contents

 3. Your travel cancellation

-For experience, many of the policies cover from $3,000 to $7,000 per person.
+For example, many policies cover $3,000 to $7,000 per person.

 4. Pre-existing medical condition

-In case you have any pre-existing illness you should seek advice from the policy provider.
+In case you have any pre-existing illness, you should seek advice from the policy provider.

 What are the best sites to compare the travel insurance cost?